 OVEN CLEANER

 Chemical oven cleaner is one if the harshest household solutions, one many of us would happily avoid.
-This organic solution is a great alternative, but it still requires that you practice some precaution; see the
+This organic solution is a great alternative, but it still requires that you practice some precaution; see the oven cleaner instructions for some other important tips.

 1/2 cup of salt